The Wellness & Rundown Wednesday, June 24

 Saliva substitutes and oral hygiene for the dry component.
 If reduced saliva volume or quality is contributing to burning, over-the-counter oral rinses and saliva substitutes containing mucin or carboxymethylcellulose can provide meaningful symptomatic relief.
 Sipping water frequently, especially during and after meals, helps compensate for reduced mucosal lubrication.
 Avoid alcohol-containing mouthwashes, which are desiccating.

 Alpha-lipoic acid.
 Alpha-lipoic acid (ALA) is an antioxidant with documented effects on neuropathic pain, and it’s the most studied supplement specifically for burning mouth syndrome.
 Multiple randomized controlled trials have shown symptom improvement with 600 mg/day compared to placebo, with the largest improvements in burning intensity and frequency.
 The mechanism appears to involve both neuroprotective effects on sensory nerve fibers and antioxidant activity in mucosal tissue.
-It takes several weeks to show effect; studies typically run 60–90 days.
+It takes several weeks to show effect; studies typically run 60 to 90 days.
 It’s well-tolerated at standard doses with food.

 B12 and folate status.
 Deficiencies in vitamin B12 and folate are associated with glossitis (painful tongue inflammation) and altered taste and oral sensation.
-B12 deficiency in particular can produce small-fiber neuropathy that looks clinically similar to burning mouth syndrome — and B12 status tends to decline with age, particularly in women taking certain medications (metformin, proton pump inhibitors, some blood pressure medications) that impair absorption.
+B12 deficiency in particular can produce small-fiber neuropathy that looks clinically similar to burning mouth syndrome, and B12 status tends to decline with age, particularly in women taking certain medications (metformin, proton pump inhibitors, some blood pressure medications) that impair absorption.
 A methylmalonic acid test gives a more accurate picture of functional B12 status than serum B12 alone.
 If your B12 is suboptimal, sublingual methylcobalamin absorbs well without the absorption issues of oral tablets.

 Clonazepam topical rinse (with a doctor).
-Clonazepam used as a topical oral rinse — swished and spit rather than swallowed — has meaningful evidence for burning mouth syndrome with minimal systemic absorption.
+Clonazepam used as a topical oral rinse, swished and spit rather than swallowed, has meaningful evidence for burning mouth syndrome with minimal systemic absorption.
 This isn’t a first-line self-treatment, but if conservative measures haven’t helped and the burning is significantly affecting your quality of life, it’s worth discussing with a doctor who’s familiar with burning mouth syndrome management.
 It’s distinct from taking clonazepam systemically.

 Reducing dietary acidic triggers during flares.
 Citrus, vinegar, tomatoes, and carbonated drinks can exacerbate burning mouth symptoms on already sensitized tissue.
 This isn’t a cause, but managing exposure during symptomatic periods reduces the total sensory burden on tissue that’s already inflamed.